 Somewhat late in the day, Mellotronically speaking, Hall & Oates' 2004 release, Our Kind of Soul, appeared, a set of mostly soul covers, handled with aplomb by the duo.
 Of course, your appreciation of this will be tempered by your tolerance for soul; low, in my case, although it's difficult to fault their delivery.
 Surprisingly, Hall or Greg Bieck play samplotron strings (along with a real string section) on Soul Violins and I'm Still In Love With You (thanks to Trevor for spotting this one), also possibly heard in the artificial-sounding string stabs on What You See Is What You Get, too.

-Likely is a downbeat singer-songwriter album with an Americana edge, probably at its most effective on The Water Running and Electricity.
-Unfortunately, the appeal of Sarah Hallman's fragile voice quickly palls, as it becomes apparent that she's a one-trick pony.
-Dave Draves supposedly plays Mellotron on Comfort & Security, but the track's flutes lack a certain authenticity.
-Although I can't prove sample use on Hallman's eponymous 2006 release, given that Draves is, again, responsible, I've chucked it into the sample dungeon anyway.
+Sarah Hallman's eponymous debut is a downbeat singer-songwriter album with an Americana edge, probably at its best on breezy opener Snowballin', Longshot and Show The Loving.
+Dave Draves supposedly plays Mellotron on Sadness, with a distant cello part that's clearly nothing of the sort.
+Three years on, Likely fails to match its predecessor's high points, probably at its most effective on The Water Running and Electricity.
+Unfortunately, the appeal of Hallman's fragile voice quickly palls, as it becomes apparent that she's a one-trick pony.
+Draves 'Mellotron' flutes on Comfort & Security lack a certain authenticity.

 Semi-supergroup The Halo Benders' third and last album, The Rebels Not in [sic.] continues their skronky, abrasive approach to writing and recording, although nothing here comes close to its predecessor, Don't Tell Me Now's Bomb Shelter Part 2.
 Steve Fisk plays what sounds like sampled Chamberlin cellos on Surfers Haze, its pitchbends far too accurate to be anything other than a modern controller keyboard pitchwheel, plus flutes on Love Travels Faster, cementing his reputation 'round these parts as an inveterate sample user.